 In addition to the intimate and collegial nature of the seminars and colloquia, students get to know each other in the First-year Living and Learning community, program retreats, and events – such as the annual Christmas Party and the 60-Second Lectures – as well as through a variety of class meals, activities, and events.
 Peer mentoring programs and the Big/Little program ensure students make connections with students from other classes, providing lots of chances for help, advice, and friendship.

-Honors students can gather, study, cook and socialize in the Honors Living Learning Community in Crimont Hall, open to all students in the Honors Program.
-There, they will also find access to a game room, a television room, state of the art video game system, free printing, and meeting space.
-Honors Faculty Fellows often hold office hours in Crimont, as well as host informal events such as cooking or knitting classes, movie nights, or the occasional air hockey tournament.
+Honors students can gather, study, cook and socialize in the Honors Living Learning Community in Dillon Hall, open to all students in the Honors Program.
+There, they will also find access to a game room, free printing, and meeting space.